 A formal interview with University of East London (HE provider) staff with a focus on subject knowledge will take place after a successful school interview.
 School staff will not be available during half terms and holiday dates; please check the school website for these.

 How school placements work

-Our partner schools are equally successful and provide a contrasting school experience, for example St Paul’s Academy in Greenwich: this is an outstanding Catholic school and a ‘good’ school as judged by Ofsted, with ‘outstanding’ behaviour and safety of pupils.
-The school has excellent sporting and learning facilities with a strong emphasis on implementing new approaches to teaching and learning.
+Our partner schools are equally successful and provide a contrasting school experience, for example Sarah Bonnell in Newham which is a girls school and a ‘good’ school as judged by Ofsted.
+The school has good learning facilities with a strong emphasis on implementing varied approaches to teaching and learning.

 Sir John Cass is in the heart of the vibrant East End of London with excellent train, tube and bus links and many cultural and social attractions.
 We have excellent facilities, including swimming pool, fitness gym, drama studio theatre, recording studio and the latest technology throughout the school.

 Trainees will spend a minimum of 6 weeks at one of these placement 2 schools.
 Their teaching will focus mainly on KS3 and KS4 with some post 16 experience where relevant.
 During the course of the training year there will also be a primary school placement for up to 2 days.
 All of these schools are accessible by public transport.